 Story to read right now: Body scanners in SF to help trans inmates

 Looking for LGBT news and other story ideas?
-We can create a customize a PR Newswire newsfeed for you.
+We can create a PR Newswire newsfeed for you.
 It’s easy.
 Sign up at PR Newswire for Journalists today.

 Author Alexa Hoffman is PR Newswire’s director of US distribution products, which reaches thousands of outlets as part of the broadest group of US-based journalists, consumers, bloggers and investors in the industry.
 Follow her at @PRNlgbt, where she co-curates PR Newswire’s Twitter channel dedicated to LGBT news and culture, and connect with her on LinkedIn.